isomerpages/govtech-stp/pages/New FAQ test page.md

 Children aged 3 to 12 must undergo their supervised ART at the <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
 The caregiver may be required to help administer the test if the minor is unable to do so.

+#### 5. Do travellers need to self-isolate after their supervised ART?

+Yes, travellers must self-isolate after their supervised ART until their test result is conveyed.

+Except for attending the supervised ART, travellers are required to self-isolate in their declared accommodation until they are notified that they have tested negative.
+Travellers may only take private transportation, taxi, or private hire car between the QTC/CTC and their accommodation.
+Public transportation is not allowed.

 #### 2. Can travellers choose to undergo the supervised ART at other clinics in Singapore?

 Yes, travellers may choose to undergo the on-arrival COVID-19 ART test at other clinics or hospitals in Singapore.
 However, the cost of the COVID-19 ART test may be higher than those at the QTC/CTCs.